 Birria Tacos (or Quesatacos) are made with tender beef, a rich adobo sauce, gooey cheese, and earthy corn tortillas!
 Once pan-fried to cheesy crisp perfection, these tacos are repeatedly dipped into broth for a flavorful, texturally exciting experience!
-If you love this, you will also love my Blackened Chicken Enchiladas, Carne Asada, Salsa Verde, Taco Soup, Blackened Shrimp Nachos or Chicken Pozole.
+If you love this, you will also love my Blackened Chicken Enchiladas, Carne Asada, Salsa Verde, Guacamole, Taco Soup, Blackened Shrimp Nachos or Chicken Pozole.

 My love for Mexican food is endless and eternal.
 On a 100 degree day, all I can think about is spicy margaritas, ceviche, and carne asada.
 The bold flavors and the refreshing sips keep me coming back for more!